top of page

 Endemic.
 At risk-declining.

 This close relative of the Australian Redback Spider L. hasselti is found nowhere else in the world.
-Not only that, its main habitat is restricted to dune systems throughout Aotearoa New Zealand making it a very specialised species in terms of habitat preferences.
+Not only that, its main habitat is restricted to dune systems throughout Aotearoa New Zealand making it a very specialised species in terms of habitat preference.

 Females are larger than males and sport a red strip with a whitish border.
 Males are much smaller and black..

 Native dune vegetation, along with driftwood is their preferred habitat.
-The introduction of exotic species, particularly three species of spiders which predate on them, has had a detrimental effect, as had alteration and disturbance of their habitat making this a declining species thus warranting the Department of Conservation designating them as At risk - declining.
+The introduction of exotic species, particularly three species of spiders which predate on them, has had a detrimental effect, as have alteration and disturbance of their habitat making this a declining species thus warranting the Department of Conservation designating them as At risk - declining.

 More information on this enigmatic species can be found on iNaturalist here